abuturabofficial/www/content/post/02-password_managers_and_their_role_in_online_safety_and_security.md

 ## 3) Dashlane:

-Dashlane offers limited free version with app support for all major OSs.
+Dashlane offers limited free version with app support for all major OSes.
 The negative for me is lack of Linux client.
-The premium version is also bit costly than other proprietary premium offerings discussed above.
-It also doesn&rsquo;t offer password sync for free tier users.
+The premium version is also a bit costlier than other proprietary premium offerings discussed above.
+It also doesn't offer password sync for free tier users.

 <center><div style="max-width:119px; max-height:119px">
   <img src="/images/dashlane.png" /><a href="  https://www.dashlane.com/">Dashlane.com</a>